Skip to Content

 Maine Special Program for Women, Infants, and Children (WIC)

-Maine WIC is a short-term intervention program designed to improve the health of nutritionally at-risk women, infants and children.
+Maine WIC is a supplemental nutrition program designed to improve the health of nutritionally at-risk women, infants and children.
 It does this by providing nutrition and health education, healthy food and other services, at no cost, to families who qualify.

 Applicants must meet the following criteria to be eligible for WIC: